jag-k/pydantic-settings-export/CODE_OF_CONDUCT.md

 1. Bug fixes
 2. Features from Roadmap:
-   - Issues with closest milestone
+   - Issues with the closest milestone
    - General milestone issues
    - General issues with label `bug` or `feature request`
    - Features listed in README.md